In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 20mm, 24mm, 28mm, 32mm

-This machine is bulkier and heavier than some breast pumps, weighing 2.9 lbs, which may not suit those seeking a compact and lightweight pump.
-Our tester, Gena, stated, “The S1 is a more substantial option than some competitors.”
-Some wearables like the Baby Buddha and the Elvie Stride weighed closer to 0.8 lbs in our tests.
-Also, the Spectra S1 Plus has a built-in rechargeable battery, making it more portable than the Spectra S2 Plus, which requires an external power source.
-Budget-conscious buyers might also hesitate due to its relatively higher price tag.
-However, the Spectra S1 Plus offers superb pumping efficiency and handy extras like a built-in nightlight, timer, bottle holder, and memory function that saves the prior setting.
-We think it's worth the investment.
+This machine is bulkier and heavier, weighing 2.9 lbs, which may not suit those seeking compact and lightweight.
+Our tester, Gena, stated, “The S1 is more substantial; while it is great sitting there, I am not a fan of carrying it.”
+If weight is a concern, wearable like the Baby Buddha and the Elvie Stride, weighed closer to 0.8 lbs in our tests.
+Also, the Spectra S1 Plus has a rechargeable battery, making it more portable than the Spectra S2 Plus, which requires an outlet.
+Budget-conscious buyers might hesitate due to the higher price.
+However, the Spectra S1 offers superb pumping efficiency and extras like a nightlight, timer, bottle holder, and memory function, making it worth the investment.

 Read more: Spectra S1 Plus review